Arsenalul Aeronautic

-Arsenalul Aeronautic ("Aeronautical Arsenal" in English) in Bucharest was the first factory with an aeronautical profile in Romania.
-Its activity took place between 1919 and 1939.
-Arsenalul Aeronautic manufactured three models of aircraft: Hansa-Brandenburg C.I, Proto 1 and Aeron and modified De Havilland aircraft for passenger and freight transport (aircraft intended for domestic airlines).
-Also, at the Aeronautical Arsenal, research in the field of study and testing of materials was organized.
+Arsenalul Aeronautic ("Aeronautical Arsenal" in English) in Bucharest was the first aeronautical factory in Romania, active between 1919 and 1939.
+Three models of aircraft were manufactured in the factory: Hansa-Brandenburg C.I, Proto 1 and Aeron and modified De Havilland aircraft for passenger and freight transport (aircraft intended for domestic airlines).
+Also, at the Aeronautical Arsenal, research and testing of materials took place.